 Tibet's GDP grows 3 pct in 2022

-The region's total foreign trade volume was expected to rise by 12 percent year on year in 2022, said Yan in his government work report delivered Friday at the first session of the 12th People's Congress of Tibet Autonomous Region.
+The region's total foreign trade volume is expected to have risen by 12 percent year on year in 2022, Yan said in his government work report delivered Friday at the first session of the 12th People's Congress of the Tibet Autonomous Region.

-It is estimated that the per capita disposable income of urban and rural residents in the region in 2022 increased by around 8 percent and 10 percent, respectively.
+It is estimated that the per capita disposable incomes of urban and rural residents in the region in 2022 increased by around 8 percent and 10 percent, respectively.

+Tibet has set a GDP growth target of about 8 percent for 2023, Yan said, adding that the region also expects its GDP to grow at an average annual rate of over 8 percent in the next five years.

+The per capita disposable incomes of the region's urban and rural residents in 2023 are expected to grow by over 8 percent and 10 percent, respectively.

 Photos